andrei-m-code/net-core-push-notifications/README.md

 services.AddSingleton(fcmSettings);
 ```

-# Firebase Notifications (Android and iOS)
+# Firebase Cloud Messages for Android and iOS

-For Firebase messages we will need project Server Key and Sender ID.
+For Firebase messages (aka FCM) we will need project Server Key and Sender ID.
 To find Server Key and Sender ID go to Firebase Console (https://console.firebase.google.com), select your project, then go to project settings -> cloud messaging.
 You should be able to find everything you need there.
 Here is a simple example of how you send Firebase notification:

 ```csharp
 var fcm = new FcmSender(settings, httpClient);